andvarna99/50_Projects_in_50_days/README.md

 ### Project 5: Blurry Loading Page

-- Javascript, CSS, and HTML
+- used Javascript, CSS, and HTML
 - when you reload the page, the image blurs completely then the image unblurs
 - the loading text appears opaque and becomes transparent as the page reloads

+### Project 6: Scrolling Animation

+- used Javascript, CSS, and HTML
+- when you scroll down the cards come in from the left and right
+- when you scroll back up the class for the cards gets removed and the cards animate off the screen